stela2502/Singularity_Tutorial/docs/index.md

 ***Although Apptainer is available for all major operating systems, the installation process on Windows and Mac is not as straightforward as on a pure Linux system***.
 Therefore, we will run this course using an Apptainer image.
 This image can be installed on any system that supports Apptainer and allows you to build an image as a regular user - even in an HPC environment. ***In essence, we are going to use an image to make an image***.

+***Apptainer Images are Processor Architecture specific.*** Apples new M chips are arm64 based and therefore images build on Mac's are also arm64 based.
+This makes them incompatible with COSMOS which is amd64 based.
+Sorry.

 ## Building Apptainer images on your developmental machine

 Building an Apptainer image from start to finish can be summarized in three main steps: